ceph/ceph/doc/radosgw/pubsub-module.rst

 This sync module provides a publish and subscribe mechanism for the object store modification events.
 Events are published into defined topics.
 Topics can be subscribed to, and events can be pulled from them.
 Events need to be acked.
 Also, events will expire and disappear after a period of time.
-A basic push notification mechanism exists too, but it is not reliable.
+A push notification mechanism exists too, currently supporting HTTP and AMQP0.9.1 endpoints.

 A user can create different topics.
 A topic entity is defined by its user and its name.
 A user can only manage its own topics, and can only subscribe to events published by buckets